JustAHarmlessCat/MemeBot/README.md

 # MemeBot

-This is a Discord bot that can execute certain commands when they are sent in a Discord server.
+This is a JustADiscordBot that I made to send memes and have some other functionality for me and my friends

 ## Files